SNIPPET LESSON PLAN FOR:

 Subject: Drama/Shakespeare; Characterization

-Length: Film Clip: Two clips of approximately 18 minutes total; Lesson: One and one half 45 to 55 minute class periods.
+Length: Snippet: Two segments of approximately 18 minutes total.
+Lesson: One and one half 45 to 55 minute class periods.

 Note to Teachers: This snippet will be helpful for students in English or Drama classes who are going to read, watch, or perform any play, particularly Othello, Romeo and Juliet, Macbeth, or Hamlet.